-SummaryStudents learn of the impending asteroid impact scenario, form teams and begin to study the situation in depth.
+SummaryStudents are introduced to the Asteroid Impact unit and its engineering challenge: An asteroid is on course to impact the Earth and we must design the location and size of underground caverns to shelter the people from an uninhabitable Earth for one year.
+Students read the president's memo to receive their "marching orders."
+They form teams and begin to study the situation in depth.
 A simple in-class simulation shows them the potential for destruction and disaster.
 They complete worksheets and look at maps to help them define and understand the problem: What is the needed cavern size and depth?
 What are the geographical areas and natural features?
-A homework measurement assignment prepares them for the next lesson/activity.
+A homework measurement assignment prepares them for the next activity.

 - Read, understand and identify a problem.

-- Hypothesize, through group discussion, what information might be required to solve a problem.
+- Hypothesize, through group discussion, what information might be required to solve the problem.

-- List design constraints which must be considered to design a functional solution to the asteroid problem.
+- List design constraints (social, environmental, financial, etc.) that must be considered to adequately design a functional solution to the asteroid problem.

-- Learn basic map reading skills, such as reading a legend and using a map scale to determine distances.
+- Exhibit basic map-reading skills, such as understanding a legend/key and using a map scale to determine distances.

 More Curriculum Like This